michaluppal/disease2gene/README.md

 # disease2gene
 private repo belonging to Michał Bujniewicz-Uppal

+Suggestion to use google colab for execution for now
 # Scientific Literature Genetic Insights Pipeline (Jupyter Notebooks)

 This repository contains a series of Jupyter/Colab notebooks that form a pipeline to extract genetic information and related insights from scientific literature (PubMed articles) using NCBI Entrez APIs and Google's Gemini AI.